Shabex007/SQL_Project_Sales_Analysis/README.md

 💡 **Business Insights**

-- Value extracted from customers is decreasing over time and needs further investigation.
+- Value extracted from Contoso customers is decreasing over time and needs further investigation.
 - In 2023 we saw a drop in number of customers acquired, which is concerning.
-- With both lowering LTV and decreasing customer acquisition, the company is facing a potential revenue decline.
+- With both lowering LTV and decreasing customer acquisition, Contoso faces a potential revenue decline.

 ### 3. Customer Retention

 🖥️ Query: [3_retention_analysis.sql](3_retention_analysis.sql)

-- Identified customers at risk of churning
+- Identified customers at risk of churning from Contoso's retail platform
 - Analyzed last purchase patterns
 - Calculated customer-specific metrics